This workshop is intended for parents, educators, caregivers and all others with a concern for raising anti-racist white children.

-- Feel inspired and empowered to be effective anti-racists who model and teach anti-racism
+- Inspire and empower adults to be effective anti-racists who model and teach anti-racism

-- Learn about children's grasp of race & racism
+- Educate participants about children's grasp of race & racism

-- Obtain information, tools, analysis, strategies, language and resources
+- Provide information, tools, analysis, strategies, language and resources

 - Counter the present culture of colorblindness with more effective strategies

-- Acquire preliminary tools to raise white children who have an aware and healthy racial identity and the potential to join the next generation of anti-racist organizers and healers
+- Give adults preliminary tools to raise white children who have an aware and healthy racial identity and the potential to join the next generation of anti-racist organizers and healers

-The workshop is appropriate for white people who are open to learning what to do about racism, perhaps feeling they should be doing something but not sure what.
-The workshop is also appropriate for people of color who want to support white people who want to take action against racism.
+The workshop is appropriate for white people who are open to learning what to do about racism.
+The workshop is also appropriate for people of color who want to support white people to take action against racism.

 The workshop touches on several topics, including